 What does economic theory tell us about imports?
 Like any market, the quantity transacted depends upon supply and demand.
 Strictly, therefore, we should estimate a simultaneous equation model of both the demand and supply equations.
-Since this is beyond the scope of this book (see Thomas, Chapter 8 or Maddala, Chapter 9 for analyses of such models) we simplify by assuming that, as the UK is a small economy in the world market, we can buy any quantity of imports that we demand (at the prevailing price).
+Since this is beyond the scope of this book (see Maddala (2001), Chapter 9 for analyses of such models) we simplify by assuming that, as the UK is a small economy in the world market, we can buy any quantity of imports that we demand (at the prevailing price).
 In other words, supply is never a constraint, and the UK's demand never influences the world price.
 This assumption, which seems reasonable, means that we can concentrate on estimating the demand equation alone.

 Second, economic theory suggests that demand depends upon income and relative prices, particularly the prices of close substitutes and complements.
-Furthermore, rational consumers do not suffer from money illusion, so real variables should be used throughout.